Echogenic intracardiac focus (EIF) is a relatively common sonographic observation that may be present on an antenatal ultrasound scan.

 They are thought to be present in ~4-5% of karyotypically normal fetuses.
-They may be commoner in the Asian population 5.
+They may be more common in the Asian population 5.

-They are considered to represent mineralisation within papillary muscle.
+They are considered to represent mineralisation within the papillary muscles.

 The majority of echogenic intracardiac foci are unilateral.
 Out of all the cardiac chambers, the left ventricle is the most frequent in terms of location.